herachxx/herachxx/README.md

 ```
  ╔══════════════════════════════════════════════════════════════╗
  ║                                                              ║
- ║   Hey — yes, you.
-I see you lurking. 👁️                      ║
+ ║   --> Hey - yes, you.
+I see you lurking.                     ║
  ║                                                              ║
- ║   Whether you're a recruiter, a fellow student,              ║
+ ║   --> Whether you're a recruiter, a fellow student,          ║
  ║   a future CTF teammate, or just someone who                 ║
- ║   got lost on the internet —                                 ║
+ ║   got lost on the internet - ...                             ║
  ║                                                              ║
- ║   Welcome.
+ ║   --> Welcome.
 The terminal is warm here.                    ║
  ║                                                              ║
- ║   If something here catches your eye:                        ║
+ ║   --> If something here catches your eye:                    ║
- ║   ⭐ Star it.  🍴 Fork it.  📬 Message me.                   ║
+ ║   --> ⭐Star it.  🍴Fork it.  🗨️Message me.                --
- ║   That's what all of this is for.                            ║
+ ║   --> That's what all of this is for.                        ║
  ║                                                              ║
- ║   See you in the matrix. 🌐                                  ║
+ ║   --> See you in the matrix.                                 ║
  ║                                                              ║
- ║   — Aruzhan  ♡                                               ║
+ ║   --> Aruzhan ♡                                              -
  ║                                                              ║
  ╚══════════════════════════════════════════════════════════════╝
 ```